hirosystems/stacks-encoding-native-js/README.md

 _This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon)._

-NodeJS library providing platform-native functions for decoding binary/wire formats from the Stacks blockchain.
+NodeJS [native addon](https://nodejs.org/api/addons.html) library written in Rust providing functions for decoding binary/wire formats from the Stacks blockchain.
 This includes Clarity values, transactions, post-conditions, Stacks and Bitcoin addresses, and more.
 All of which use ASM/SIMD where available.

 ### Supported platforms